tattle-made/viral-spiral-backend/scripts/README.md

 ```

 checks for the presence of a fake description.
 It returns a boolean, which would be false if a fake description for a card does not exist and the script returns a null list if the function returns false for a given card's data in the `Fake` label.

+The last block of the code saves the json data in a file named `cards_data.json`